glouppe/info8006-introduction-to-ai/projects/project2/README.md

 ### Code

-TODO
+You are requested to deliver a `minimax.py` file and a `hminimax.py` file containing the implementation of the Minimax and H-Minimax algorithms.

 ### Report

 In addition to `minimax.py` and `hminimax.py`, you are asked to submit a short (2 pages) report.

-1. **Formalization** -- Formalize the game as an **adversarial search problem** by proposing a definition of its components (state, initial state, player function, actions, ...).
+1. **Formalization** -- Formalize the game as an **adversarial search problem** by proposing a definition of its components (state, initial state, player function, actions, transitions, terminal and utility functions).
 For the utility function, assume the game as a **zero-sum game**. :warning: Do not make **references to the API** in the definition of the components.

 2. **Minimax** -- Consider the direct application of Minimax to the game (assuming zero-sum).
   - 2.a.
 Is the completeness of Minimax guaranteed in this context?
 Why?
   - 2.b.
 From the point of view of Pacman, is there any advantage in going through a cycle, i.e. going back to a state that has already been visited?
   - 2.c.
 In this regard, how can you adapt the components described in the formalization to guarantee Minimax's completeness, while keeping the same set of optimal strategies?

-3. **Heuristic** -- Describe formally and discuss the heuristic of your H-Minimax implementation.
+3. **Heuristic/cut-off** -- Describe formally and discuss the heuristic and cut-off of your H-Minimax implementation.

 ## Evaluation

-TODO
+Your project will be evaluated as follow:

+* **Report**: 4 points.
+We evaluate the correctness and precision of your answers.

+* **Minimax**: 7 points.
+We evaluate the optimality of your implementation on both public and private layouts.

+* **H-Minimax**: 8 points.
+We evaluate the performance of your implementation on both public and private layouts.
+Both the score and the number of expanded nodes are taken into account.

+* **PEP8 compatibility** 1 point.
+You get the point if all the submitted files are PEP8 compatible.